Long-lasting. Sturdy. Cold-tolerant. Fragrant. Sun-loving. Pest-free. Gorgeous in a vase. Despised by deer.

 Shown: Jonquilla daffodil (Narcissus 'Sweetness')

 Some small-cupped flowers with big fragrances are jonquils, which may not be as long-lived as other daffodils in our area, but their heady fragrances seduce many gardeners.
-'Sweetness' blooms along the West Flower Walk between McGinley Pavilion and the Enabling Garden.
+'Sweetness' blooms along the West Flower Walk between the McGinley Pavilion and the Enabling Garden.
 Snap a close-up photo while you're inhaling its scent.

 Division 8: Tazettas